-Cervical mucus plays a fundamental role in the TTC process by nourishing and protecting sperm as it makes the long, arduous journey through the female reproductive tract to meet the egg.
+Cervical mucus plays a fundamental role in the conception process by nourishing and protecting sperm as it makes the long, arduous journey through the female reproductive tract to meet the egg.
 So, as you become more familiar with your cervical mucus, you will be able to better time having sex in order to conceive.

-As you approach ovulation, your estrogen levels begin to surge, which causes your cervix to secrete more cervical mucus that is of a so-called “fertile quality”.
+As you approach ovulation, your estrogen levels begin to surge, which causes your cervix to secrete more mucus that is of a so-called “fertile quality”.
 This fertile-quality cervical mucus, also known as egg white cervical mucus (EWCM), is clear and stretchy, similar to the consistency of egg whites, and is the perfect protective medium for sperm in terms of texture and pH.

 Having enough egg white cervical mucus during your fertile window will actually improve your chances of conceiving.
-And, by noticing when your body is producing egg white cervical mucus, you will be able to identify your most fertile days.
+And, by noticing when your body is producing the egg white mucus, you will be able to identify your most fertile days.

-The most accurate way to identify changes in your cervical mucus is to collect and observe a sample of mucus on a daily basis.
+The most accurate way to identify changes is to collect and observe a sample of mucus on a daily basis.
 To do this, wash and dry your hands well, then insert your middle or index finger into your vagina, getting as close to your cervix as possible.

 - After your menstrual period: The production of cervical mucus is at its lowest immediately following your period, and some women report “dryness” during this time.
 But, over the next several days, more mucus will become present, and it will likely be yellow, cloudy, or white in color, and somewhat sticky the touch.

-- As Your Ovulation Date Approaches: As you enter your fertile window, your cervical mucus will increase in quantity and moistness.
+- Your Ovulation Date Approaches: As you enter your fertile window, your cervical mucus will increase in quantity and moistness.
 Its color may be cream-like in appearance.